Wolf3s/xbmc4xbox-python/python/Doc/howto/logging.rst

 In the preceding sections and examples, it has been assumed that the message passed when logging the event is a string.
 However, this is not the only possibility.
-You can pass an arbitrary object as a message, and its :meth:`~object.__str__` method will be called when the logging system needs to convert it to a string representation.
-In fact, if you want to, you can avoid computing a string representation altogether - for example, the :class:`~handlers.SocketHandler` emits an event by pickling it and sending it over the wire.
+You can pass an arbitrary object as a message, and its :meth:`__str__` method will be called when the logging system needs to convert it to a string representation.
+In fact, if you want to, you can avoid computing a string representation altogether - for example, the :class:`SocketHandler` emits an event by pickling it and sending it over the wire.

 Optimization